 - Shuts down the VM in the cloud.

 - Attaches the native disks to the instance.

-- Starts the instance in GCP.
+- Starts the instance in Google Cloud.

 After the VMs are detached and you have completed any required validation, you can start the detach cleanup.
 Each VM is then marked as unmanaged by Migrate for Compute Engine.